MathisBD/bmmc-perms-gpu/README.md

 # Generating the kernels

 The Haskell code that generates permutation kernels is in the directories 'exe' and 'src' and has Quickcheck tests in 'tests'.
-To run the file exe/Main.hs you will need a working cabal installation.
-Use : cabal run main
+To run the file exe/Main.hs you will need a working cabal installation, and use : cabal run main

-To run the tests use :
-cabal test --test-show-details=direct
+To run the tests use : cabal test --test-show-details=direct

-To cleanup use :
+To cleanup use : cabal clean
-cabal clean

 # Benchmarking the kernels